emilyfuhrman/datavis_design/2017_Fall/Studios/04_Introduction_to_Mapping_with_QGIS_and_CARTO.md

 * Double click `$area`.
 This is a variable native to QGIS, which automatically calculates the area of a bounded shape.
 Since we are trying to calculate population density, we need to first get the area of the shape we are focused on, and then divide it by the count value in the joined dataset.
 The default units for these calculations are in the units of the default projection, which in this case is `m^2`.
 * After `$area` appears in the left panel, click the `/` tile.
 * In the central panel, open the `Fields and Values` section.
 * Double-click `_B00001e1`, the joined variable that represents the unweighted sample count for the population of each county.
-Your expressino should now look like this:
+Your expression should now look like this:

 ![QGIS Calculate Density](https://github.com/emilyfuhrman/datavis_design/blob/master/2017_Fall/Studios/Images/04/41_QGIS_Calculate_Density.png)